jazzband/django-simple-history/docs/historical_model.rst

 Change reason is a message to explain why the change was made in the instance.
 It is stored in the field ``history_change_reason`` and its default value is ``None``.

 By default, the django-simple-history gets the change reason in the field ``_change_reason`` of the instance.
-Also, is possible to pass the ``_change_reason`` explicitly.
-For this, after a save or delete in an instance, is necessary call the function ``utils.update_change_reason``.
+Also, it is possible to pass the ``_change_reason`` explicitly.
+For this, after a save or delete in an instance, it is necessary to call the function ``utils.update_change_reason``.
 The first argument of this function is the instance and the second is the message that represents the change reason.